-Dr. József Vörös (63) earned a degree in economics from the Budapest University of Economic Science in 1974.
+Dr. József Vörös earned a degree in economics from the Budapest University of Economic Science in 1974.
 In 1984 he earned a PhD in economics from the Hungarian Academy of Sciences, and a Doctor of Science degree in 1993.
 He has been a member of the Hungarian Academy of Sciences since 2013.
 Between 1990 and 1993 he was the dean of the Faculty of Business and Economics, Janus Pannonius University (JPTE) in Pécs.
 In 1993 he attended a course in management for senior executives at Harvard University.
-From 1994 he was a professor at JPTE, and was the senior Vice Rector of the University from 2004-2007, between 2007 and 2011 he was chairman of the Board of Trustees.
+From 1994 he was a professor at JPTE, and was the senior Vice Rector of the University of Pécs from 2004-2007, between 2007 and 2011 he was Chairman of the Board of Trustees.
 Non-executive member of OTP Bank's Board of Directors since 1992.
+He has been Chairman of the OTP Bank's Remuneration Committee since 2009 and a member of the OTP Bank's Risk Assumption and Risk Management Committee since 2014.
+As of 31 December 2014 he held 140,914 ordinary OTP shares.

-Members of OTP Bank Supervisory Board
+Members of the Supervisory Board\ of OTP Bank